I haven’t written about hiking gear before – not everyone’s cup of tea perhaps! If you are more interested in how I do my sketches, skip to the end.

 Last but not least, my Leki walking poles.
 They kept me upright all the way and I wouldn’t hike without them.
 When not needed (on roads for example) the Osprey ‘Stow on the go’ pole holder works brilliantly, although because my poles fold so small, they have to be stowed full-length.

-My current sketchbook is a Seawhite A6 Watercolour Sketchbook which just brilliant and slightly larger than the AMI ‘Aquarelbook’ I have used previously.
+My current sketchbook is a Seawhite A6 Watercolour Sketchbook which is just brilliant and slightly larger than the AMI ‘Aquarelbook’ I have used previously.
 I have adapted a Cotman watercolour box by removing the pans and refilling them from tubes.
 I have also removed one edge of the lid so a small water pot can be clipped to it, but I didn’t take the pot with me this time.
 I mainly use Schmincke Horadam watercolour paints now, after changing from Winsor & Newton3 (the colours in italics are those I use most).

 - Lemon Yellow